mongodb/specifications/source/auth/tests/mongodb-aws.rst

 #.
 Ensure that the cache has been set.

 If the drivers's language supports dynamically setting environment variables, add the following tests.
-Note that a mock environment should be used if possible to ensure that tests can be run in parallel, which may require running as a unit test without using a client and instead interacting with the auth provider directly.
+Note that if integration tests are run in parallel for the driver, then these tests must be run as unit tests interacting with the auth provider directly instead of using a client.

 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation adds credentials to the cache.